-(5) The members contemplated in subsections (2)(a), (b), (d), (e) and (f) must co-opt members contemplated in subsection (2)(c) from the community which the centre serves 5 and such co-opted members may vote at any meeting of the governing body.
+(5) The members contemplated in subsections (2)(a). (b). (d), (e) and (f) must co-opt members contemplated in subsection (2)(c) from the community which the centre serves 5 and such co-opted members may vote at any meeting of the governing body.

-(6) (a) The governing body contemplated in subsection (2) may co-opt as member of the governing body-
+(6) (a) The governing body contemplated in subsection (2) must co-opt as member of (he governing bodyof the public school from which the centre operates.

-(i) the chairperson of the governing body or any member designated by him or her; or

-(ii) the principal or any educator designated by him or her, of the public school from which the centre operates.
+- (i) the chairperson of the governing body or any member designated by him or her: or - (ii) the principal or any educator designated by him or her,